jiatiansun/Mitsuba_clt/index.md

 ### MileStones
 - 15300 MileStone: Finish structured light and light transport probing simulation by the end of the semester
 - 15400 MileStones:
-- - Feb 1st: Start experiment with different library that facilitates calculation of epipolar imaging--
+- - Feb 1st: Start experiment with different library that facilitates calculation of epipolar imaging
 - - Feb 15th: Add epipolar imaging feature to Mitsuba, the code should work in some general cases.
 - - March 1st：Test my rendering software against different epipolar imaging experiments
 - - March 22nd: Add transient imaging feature to Mitsuba, the code should work in some general cases